 Self-sabotaging behaviour can be stopped shutterstock/MAD.vertise

 And this is precisely where the key to understanding self-sabotage is hidden.
-A self-saboteur is actually highly successful: in realising the secret (unconscious) goals of not succeeding at something.
+A self-saboteur is actually highly successful – in realising the secret (unconscious) goals of not succeeding at something.
 Why do we do this?
 Here are a few possible explanations and factors to address if you wish to understand how to limit self-sabotaging behaviour.

 “Although it’s a common nemesis, if you wish to have control over your life, you need to understand your foe and learn how to stop self-sabotaging.”

-As with other matters of the human psyche, recognising that you need a change is the prime step towards it.
+As with other matters of the human psyche, recognising that you need a change is the first step towards it.
 Even when it’s entirely obvious to those around you, you might not be aware of what you’ve been doing.
 Examine your behaviour.
 Analyse your past actions.
 Acquire a habit of awareness.
 Have you been preventing yourself from realising your full potential?
 Developing and practising conscious focus on such behaviours is an essential tool towards defeating the underlying cause.

 In many instances, self-sabotage is caused by insecurity, and we do it to avoid jeopardising our self-esteem.
-One possible solution is to develop a growth mindset.
+One possible solution is to develop a growth or abundance mindset.
 This means believing that our inborn abilities are merely a starting point, not something that’s set in stone.
 With practice, we develop.
 Acquiring this sort of self-perception results in minimising fear of failure.
 Failure isn’t a signal of our lacking capacity anymore; it’s a part of the growth process.
 Therefore, we don’t need self-sabotage to protect us from it.

 There are many possible reasons as to why you could be engaging in self-sabotage.
 The ones we listed above are merely options.
 To fight this nasty habit, you need to dig deep and understand why it is that you, personally, do it.
 Be painfully honest to yourself – no one’s listening and no one’s judging.
 You need to be true about your desires and goals.
 Do you really want that promotion, or to get married, and do you want it for the right reasons?
 What it is that you’re truly seeking in your goals?
 Know yourself.
 Unless you do so, you’ll be a puppet of your subconscious strivings and desires.

 As you now know, most self-sabotaging behaviour comes from some sort of fear.
-Be it fear of losing control, shaking one’s identity up, not being up to a challenge, or ready for responsibility or a change – fears drive us to self-destruct.
+Be it fear of losing control, shaking one’s identity up, not being up to a challenge, or ready for responsibility or a change – fears drive us to self-destruction.
 Instead of being inert, take a moment each day to look your demon in the eye.
 With time, you’ll realise that the only thing you need to fear is spending your life being chased around by your fears, instead of running towards your freedom.